Lab-Xu/DeepUbi/README.md

  The flow as shown below:
  <img src="https://github.com/Sunmile/DeepUbi/blob/master/picture/Fig.1.png">
 ## DeepLearing Framework
-We constructed a feedforward neural network of six layers (including input and output layers).
+We constructed a convolutional neural network (CNN) as below:
 <img src="https://github.com/Sunmile/DeepUbi/blob/master/picture/Fig.2.png">
 ## Results
 * First of all, on the One-Hot encoding data set, we used the 4-fold, 6-fold, 8-fold and 10-fold cross validations.
 The ROC curves is shown below: